Skip to main content

 Rule 3750-10-01 | Establishment of state emergency response commission, executive committee and committees.

 (A) The commission will be created pursuant to section 3750.02 of the Revised Code.
-The commission shall consist of members as required pursuant to division (A) of section 3750.02 of the Revised Code.
-The director of the environmental protection agency and the director of public safety or the director's designees shall serve as co-chairpersons of the commission.
+The commissionconsists of members pursuant to division (A) of section 3750.02 of the Revised Code.
+The director of the environmental protection agency and the director of public safety or the director's designees serve as co-chairpersons of the commission.

-(1) The initial appointments made by the governor to the commission shall provide five members with a term of two years and five members with a term of one year; thereafter terms of office of the appointed members of the commission shall each be for two years with each term ending on the same day of the same month as did the preceding term.
-Each member shall hold office from the date of appointment until the end of the appointed term.
-A member shall continue in office subsequent to the expiration date of the term until a successor takes office or until a period of sixty days has elapsed, whichever occurs first.
+(1) The initial appointments made by the governor to the commission provides five members with a term of two years and five members with a term of one year; thereafter terms of office of the appointed members of the commission are for two years with each term ending on the same day of the same month as did the preceding term.
+Each member holds office from the date of appointment until the end of the appointed term.
+A member continues in office subsequent to the expiration date of the term until a successor takes office or until a period of sixty days has elapsed, whichever occurs first.
 Members of the commission may be reappointed.

-(2) Vacancies shall be filled in the same manner provided for original appointments.
-Any member appointed to fill a vacancy occurring prior to the expiration of the terms for which the predecessor was appointed shall hold office for the remainder of that term.
+(2) Vacancies are filled in the same manner provided for original appointments.
+Any member appointed to fill a vacancy occurring prior to the expiration of the term for which the predecessor was appointed holds office for the remainder of that term.

 (3) The commission may at any time by a vote of two-thirds of all the members remove any appointed member of the commission for misfeasance, nonfeasance or malfeasance.